CARES Act and other HEERF Reporting

 - HEERF III under the American Rescue Plan (ARP).

 Barnard has been awarded a total of $1,712,643 in funding as a part of HEERF I, $2,395,232 as a part of HEERF II, and $4,263,792 as a part of HEERF III.
-To date, Barnard used $856,322 of the HEERF I grant and $669,600 of the HEERF II grant to provide emergency financial aid grants directly to students.
+To date, Barnard used $856,322 of the HEERF I grant, $673,500 of the HEERF II grant and $479,000 of the HEERF III grant to provide emergency ﬁnancial aid grants directly to students.
 Barnard allocated and will continue to allocate these grants to its students in accordance with the CARES Act, the CRRSAA, the ARP, and all other applicable laws, including nondiscrimination laws.
 The CARES Act, CRRSAA and the ARP each require that we make the following information available to the public.

 Please find our latest Quarterly Budget and Expenditure Reporting for HEERF I, II and III:

 - HEERF I Reporting as of December 2020

 - HEERF II Reporting as of March 2021

 - HEERF II Reporting as of June 2021